awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 # Bind Mounts<a name="bind-mounts"></a>

-When using bind mounts, a file or directory on the host machine is mounted into a container\.
+With bind mounts, a file or directory on the host machine is mounted into a container\.
 Bind mount host volumes are supported when using either the EC2 or Fargate launch types\.
 To use bind mount host volumes, specify a `host` and optional `sourcePath` value in your task definition\.
 For more information, see [Using bind mounts](https://docs.docker.com/storage/bind-mounts/)\.

 Some common use cases for bind mounts are:
 + To provide persistent data volumes for use with containers